Sandeep9347/VLSI-LAB-EXP-4/README.md

-# VLSI-LAB-EXP-4
+# EXPERIMENT-4  SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS

-SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS
+# DATE:

-AIM:
+# AIM:

  To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Xilinx ISE.

-APPARATUS REQUIRED:
+# APPARATUS REQUIRED:

-Xilinx 14.7
+vivado 14.7
 Spartan6 FPGA

-PROCEDURE:
+# PROCEDURE:

-STEP:1  Start  the Xilinx navigator, Select and Name the New project.
+STEP:1  Start  the vivado navigator, Select and Name the New project.
 STEP:2  Select the device family, device, package and speed.
 STEP:3  Select new source in the New Project and select Verilog Module as the Source type.
 STEP:4  Type the File Name and Click Next and then finish button.
 Type the code and save it.